Leinadix/alpha_tui/docs/interface_and_usage.md

 | 2 | runtime error |
 | 10 | io error |

+### Syscalls

+The `syscall` command can be used to perform a syscall on the host machine.
+You do not need to handle memory differently than on your host, everything should be handled automatically.
+If you encounter an error, please open an issue on the issue tracker and reference issue [#88](https://github.com/LMH01/alpha_tui/issues/88).
+Please keep in mind that when working with syscalls, alpha_tui will always allocate 8 bytes of Host-RAM per memory cell.
+The calling conventions should be the same as your host systems calling conventions.

+This command will only work on supported platforms/architectures.
+You can use the `/generate_syscalls.py` script to generate the syscalls for your platform if you are on linux.

 ### Error handling

 [Miette](https://github.com/zkat/miette) is used for error handling, this provides helpful error messages when a program can not be compiled due to an unknown instruction.